 Then in the image below you see the Workflow Step to add 20 to “ProgressBar A’s Index #” Custom State value which occurs when the right arrow is pressed..
 There’s a similar Workflow Step for the left arrow but it decrements the Custom State by 20.

-Adding the Progress Bar Plugin is a relatively easy Element to add in your Bubble web apps.
+Adding the Progress Bar Plugin is a relatively easy Element to add in your Bubble no code web apps.
 Watch the video for the walk-thru on how to implement.